awsugblr/awsugblr/src/pages/blog/2019-01-10-hackathon-for-good.md

 ## Welcome Note

-John extended his hearty welcome to all the participants & judges.
+John extended his hearty welcome to all the contesting teams & judges.
 Gave a brief introduction about the **Hackathon for Good **and provided the guidelines.

 ![welcome](/img/img_20190105_090520.jpg)